Run-Wild-Studio/Easy-API/New Folder With Items/troubleshooting.md

 ### Logging

 Easy API create a log event for just about everything it does, including errors and other status information.
-If you're experiencing issues or unexpected results with a Api, consult the **Logs** tab first.
+If you're experiencing issues or unexpected results with an Api, consult the **Logs** tab first.

 ![The Logs tab](./screenshots/easyapi-logs.png)